Chymyst/chymyst-core/docs/chymyst02.md

 Processes will emit `read()` or `write()` molecules when they need to access the resource as readers or as writers.

 The reactions as written so far will always start whenever `read()` or `write()` are emitted.
-Actually, we need to _prevent_ these reactions from starting in certain circumstances (when there are too many concurrent accesses).
+However, our task is to _prevent_ these reactions from starting in certain circumstances (when there are too many concurrent accesses).

-The only way to prevent a reaction from starting is to withhold some of its input molecules.
+One way of preventing a reaction from starting is to withhold some of its input molecules.
 Therefore, the two reactions we just discussed need to have _another_ input molecule.
 Let us call this additional molecule `access()` and revise the reactions accordingly: